NinetiesStyle/Setup-A-Project/README.md

 # Articles

-This repository contains scripts that I use to quickly setup projects either on a local Git server or on GitHub.
+This repository contains a script that I use to quickly setup projects either on a local Git server or on GitHub.

 ## Branches